ruixingw/parmhess/parmhess.rst

 Parmhess will read inputs and invoke **g09** command to do necessary MM calculations.
 These files will be generated:

-1. Folder **hffiles**, includes all temporary files.
-They are used to calculate lowercase :math:`h` (see the paper).
+1. Folder **hffiles**, including all temporary files.
+They are used to calculate lowercase **h** (see the paper).
-2. Result MM input file including generated parameters.
+2. Result MM input file with determined parameters.
 Named as PHF/FHF/IHF_result_mmXXX.com.